 Yves Camdeborde, the founding father of the bistronomy movement, has made L’Avant-Comptoir de la Terre the stuff of Left Bank legend.
 “No seats, no problem” might as well be its motto.
 Instead, you perch against the bar, carving off curls of butter from a shared boulder-size lump for your crusty bread.
 The menu dangles on cards from the ceiling.

 Food is tapas style and meaty, although vegetarians might find joy in a truffled Comté croque monsieur or house-made fries dredged through tarragon mayo.
-Other options range from classic to creative depending on the day: beef tataki with asparagus, peas and (unexpectedly) peanuts, a superb pâté en croûte, or an uber-classic black pudding terrine.
+Other options range from classic to creative depending on the day: beef tataki with asparagus, peas and (unexpectedly) peanuts, a superb pâté en croûte, or a classic black pudding terrine.

-It doesn’t take reservations, so be sure to get there early or try its neighboring sister seafood bar, L’Avant Comptoir de la Mer.
+No reservations here, so be sure to arrive early for apéro (after-work drinks), or try its neighboring sister seafood bar, L’Avant Comptoir de la Mer.

 5. Bistrot des Tournelles